harness/developer-hub/kb/platform/harness-platform-faqs.md

 We don’t have an exact period for when these upgrades occur, but we maintain a list of supported platforms and technologies at [https://developer.harness.io/docs/get-started/supported-platforms-and-technologies/].
 Using ```INIT_SCRIPT```, you can also customize the kubectl binary version.

-### Can we add Custom Selector in the harness delegate chart for legacy delegates?
+### Can we add Custom Selector in the Harness Delegate chart for legacy delegates?

 For legacy delegates we do not have a way to specify delegate selector or delegate tags in the delegate helm chart.
 We do have an api to get the selectors as well as update it for the delegates.
 More details can be found here: